sharovatov/teamlead/speaking_club_en.md

 The consensus is that unhappy developers are much less productive.

-Factors that influence happiness or unhappiness are many.

-The top five factors include ‘boredom’ and ‘perception of the inadequacy of self.’
+Factors that influence happiness or unhappiness are many, the top five include ‘boredom’ and ‘perception of the inadequacy of self.’

 I think that these factors have the same root — **people don’t understand the value of their work and their impact on delivering this value**.